-If, in the judgment of the instructor, a student is absent from class or fails to complete the requested participatory assignments:
+If, in the judgment of the instructor, a student is absent consecutively from class for more than one week and fails to complete the requested participatory assignments:

-- 1. the instructor will notify the student of this determination; - 2. the student will have one week to contact the instructor to address the situation; - 3. if the student fails to do so, the instructor will notify Records and Registration to recommend the withdrawal of the student from the course.
+- 1. the instructor will notify the student of this determination; - 2. the student will have one week to meet with the instructor to address the situation; and - 3. if the student fails to do so, the instructor will notify Records and Registration to recommend withdrawing the student from the course.